-If the payment is for Then the treatment is

-Counted as earned income.
-Exception: If the person must give this payment to his or her employer,

-Excluded up to the amount of the expense.
+If the payment is for Then the treatment is Counted as earned income.
+Exception: If the person must give this payment to his or her employer, the payment is not counted.
+Reimbursement for mileage Excluded up to the amount of the expense.